hwborchers/OptimizeTnT/SelectedSolvers.md

 *Note*: The code above is an example of how the modeling language looks like.
 It solves an isotonic least-squares regression $x_1 \le x_2 \le \ldots \le x_n$.
 There is no single `solve` function whose usage could be described.
 See the [Tutorial Examples](https://cvxr.rbind.io/examples/) in the documentation.

-*Remark*: There are more convex solvers in R packages (cf. 'clarabel', 'sdpt3r', 'cccp', etc.), their usage can indeed be a quite complex task even for an experienced user.
+*Remark*: There are more convex solvers in R packages (cf. 'clarabel', 'sdpt3r', 'cccp', etc.), and their usage can indeed be a quite complex task even for an experienced user.

 ----